panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 Indirect invocation and bounding emulate the method invocation.

+To read about all ways you can define functions in JavaScript follow my post [6 Ways to Declare JavaScript Functions](/6-ways-to-declare-javascript-functions/).

-Slighly confused on how `this` works in JavaScript?
-I recommend reading my extensive post [Gentle Explanation of "this" in JavaScript
+Confused about how `this` works in JavaScript?
+Then I recommend reading my extensive guide [Gentle Explanation of "this" in JavaScript
 ](/gentle-explanation-of-this-in-javascript/).

-!!
-Add quizz with setTimeout and methods
+*Quizzzzz: can a method in JavaScript be an asynchornous function?*